tahirawan4/Test-Project-ENC-DEC/Readme.md

     ENCRYPT_KEY => Secret key for encryption and decryption ENCRYPT => Enryping returning data
     DECRYPT => Decrypt data send in post

+On the basis of above variables I am updating middleware.
+Used middleware to encrypt and decrypt responses and requests.

 Test1: